graphic with name of podcast, Circle of Love, and graphic of microphone in a heart

 Circle of Love Podcast

-Innovations Institute is launching our first podcast as we begin 2024.
+During National Family Reunification Month in June 2024, Innovations Institute launched our first podcast with an engaging reunification story.
 Join us each week as the story of Victoria Gray and her family unfolds.
 This intimate portrait of one “grand-led family” illustrates the systemic challenges, struggles, realities, and triumphs of providing care for its youngest members and their journey through the child welfare system.

 More than 2.5 million grandparents in the U.S. undertake the primary responsibility for caring for their grandchildren and meeting their basic needs (data from the American Community Survey).
 Families headed by a custodial grandparent, often called grandfamilies, are among the most common form of kinship families with relatives taking responsibility for raising children born within the family.